DancingRat/testing123/gitlab.md

     - can check your previous committed version, with your config name and email; your can also check the detail about this from Git Graph(extension in VS code)
 - git restore --staged <u>filename</u>
     - to restore a staged file, which mean making a staged file becoming untracked
-- git checkout <u>committed message</u>
+- git checkout <u>committed id or message</u>
-    - to rollback to your previous version; your can use git log/Git Graph to find the version that your're looking for
+    - to rollback to your previous version with a new branch; your can use git log/Git Graph to find the version that your're looking for
+- git switch -
+    - can return to your latest version in main branch, after you've git checkout
+- git reset <u>committed id</u> (use with extreme caution)
+    - to rollback to your previous version(according to your commit id) and delete all version after that version
+    - when you type "git reset --hard <u>committed id</u>"; you'll roll everything back to that version, not only delete the newer version
 ---
 - git add <u>filename</u>
     - can make a file tracked/staged